boa-dev/boa-dev.github.io/blog/temporal-introduction.md

 in this post, because they are still being polished and deserve an entire post of their own.

+So stay tuned for our next post on implementing Temporal!
+The one where we'll hopefully go over everyone's favorite subject, time zones; and answer the question that some of you may have if you happen to take a glance at `temporal_rs`'s docs or try out our `no_std` support: what in the world is a provider API?

 ## Conclusion

 In conclusion, we're implementing Temporal in Rust to support engine implementors as well as to have the API available in native Rust in general.

-Boa currently sit at a [90% conformance rate][boa-test262] for Temporal completely backed by temporal_rs v0.0.8, and we're aiming to be 100% conformant before the end of the year.
+Boa currently sits at a [90% conformance rate][boa-test262] for Temporal completely backed by `temporal_rs` v0.0.8, and we're aiming to be 100% conformant before the end of the year.

 If you're interested in trying Temporal using Boa, you can use it in Boa's CLI or enable it in `boa_engine` with the `experimental` flag.

+Outside of Boa's implementation, `temporal_rs` has implemented or supports the implementation for a large portion of the Temporal's API in native Rust.

-If you're interested in trying out `temporal_rs`, feel free to add to your project with cargo:
+If you're interested in trying out `temporal_rs`, feel free to add to your project with Cargo:

 ```bash
 cargo add temporal_rs